Allegheny Township, Cambria County, Pennsylvania

 Allegheny Township is a township in Cambria County, Pennsylvania, United States.
 It is part of the Johnstown, Pennsylvania Metropolitan Statistical Area.
-The population was 2,851 at the 2010 census, up from 2,498 at the 2000 census.
+The population was 2,815 at the 2020 census, down from 2,851 at the 2010 census.

 The township is the site of the Federal Correctional Institution, Loretto.

+History

+Founding

+The site of Allegheny Township was settled in 1788.
+The township was incorporated in 1807.

+2013 Frew Family shooting

+On Friday, September 27, 2013, a shooting took place in Allegheny Township on Bottom Road.
+Three people died on scene and a fourth person was taken to UPMC Altoona but died from complications at the hospital.
+Roberta Frew answered the door to find her daughter, Josephine Ruckinger, and her son-in-law, Jeff Ruckinger, standing outside the door.
+Josephine shot Roberta in the chest, killing her instantly.
+John Frew Jr. attempted to retrieve a gun from a nearby location when he was shot by Jeff.
+John Frew Sr. then shot the Ruckingers with a .22 caliber revolver.
+Josephine was transported to UPMC Altoona where she was pronounced dead.
+John Sr. was injured and taken into police custody for questioning.
+Josephine had not contacted her family in quite some time, after fleeing with her then boyfriend.
+John Sr. stated that he didn't recognize Josephine until after she was shot.

 Geography

 Allegheny Township is located northeast of the center of Cambria County at 40.392581,-78.542633, 18 mi west of Altoona.
 The township surrounds the separate borough of Loretto, and the borough of Chest Springs is along the township's northern border.
-According to the United States Census Bureau, the township has a total area of 76.2 km2, of which 76.1 km2 is land and 0.1 km2, or 0.18%, is water.
+According to the United States Census Bureau, the township has a total area of 76.1 km2, of which 76.0 km2 is land and 0.1 km2, or 0.18%, is water.